yugeshk/CS639-assignments/assignment_2/README.md

 ## REPORT :

 ### Implementation Details:
 We dumped the json corresponding to a file created using ast to json.
 After that we read the json using the json library.
-We wrote a function that recursively reads a json object called visit_node, which takes as input a node and recursively visits it's children.

-On the basis of the "type" field of each node we wrote different functions to handle different types of node.
-For instance, if we encounter a node of type For, we get the it's children corresponding to "target" and "iter" fields which give us the loop variables, and the object being iterated over.

-Using the lineno, col_offset, end_lineno, and end_col_offset fields of these nodes, we get the text corresponding to these constructs, and store that text.
-After we are done with the whole json object we print the text that was accumulated.
+We wrote a function called visit_Body which takes a list of statements and translates them to 3AC code recursively.
+We also write specific function for constructs like While, If, and If-Else, for their translation.
+Our translation is based on the following attribute grammar to translate control flow statements to Three AC code taught in CS335.(Page 84 of https://www.cse.iitk.ac.in/users/swarnendu/courses/cs335/Intermediate%20Representations.pdf)

+After the translation is complete we use the algorithm to identify leaders, create basic blocks and Identify edges between basic blocks.
+After Finding the basic blocks and edges we generate a dot script corresponding to this graph.

 ### How to build and run: